 We cover an area that includes a large part of the east end of Glasgow, including Bridgeton and Dalmarnock and Rutherglen and Shawfield in South Lanarkshire.

-The past six years have brought an incredible amount of highly visible change, more often than not bringing what were previously huge areas of vacant, derelict and contaminated land back into use.
+Recent years have seen an incredible amount of highly visible change, more often than not bringing what were previously huge areas of vacant, derelict and contaminated land back into use.

 The final section of the M74 Motorway has been opened while other new roads and infrastructure have been put in place.